TheTeaCat/lastfm-tag-cloud/README.md

 For each tag on the artist, if I have not seen it before, I initialise a `library_total` metric for that tag with an initial value of `0`.

-The product of `the tag's score on that artist` and `the user's scrobbles of that artist` is then added to that tag's `library_total` metric.
+The product of the tag's `count` and is then added to that tag's `library_total` metric.

 Once all of the artists are iterated through, the tags are pruned to the top 100 by this `library_total` metric.
 This is done to avoid hitting rate limits on the last.fm API in the next step, where I have to call [tag.getInfo](https://www.last.fm/api/show/tag.getInfo) for every tag.